 Suspicion of deliberate harm

-If there is any suspicion that these symptoms were caused deliberately (on purpose), and were not the result of an accident, you should seek help from a healthcare professional as soon as possible.
+If someone you know has bumps or bruises and you are suspicious that these symptoms were caused deliberately (on purpose), and were not the result of an accident, you should seek help from a healthcare professional as soon as possible.
 Consider talking to your doctor, community nurse, emergency department or school nurse.

 If you are unsure who to speak to, call healthdirect on 1800 022 222 to discuss your concerns with a registered nurse.